-uring the 16 days of activism, LAS conducted awareness sessions on gender-based violence at the Urban Cohesion Hub in collaboration with Inspire Pakistan and GIZ Pakistan on December 01.
-2022.
+Uring the 16 days of activism, LAS conducted awareness sessions on gender-based violence at the Urban Cohesion Hub in collaboration with Inspire Pakistan and GIZ Pakistan on December 01, 2022.

-The sessions were attended by male and female members of the Afghan refugee community who talked about their experiences of facing violence in public and private life.
+facing violence in public and private life.
 The male members identified instances where female members of their families were denied the right to education or mobility.
 In contrast, female members shared violence against women they've witnessed around them.